Monday Masterclasses

 • Note: this workshop builds on but is similar to the workshop held in 2025, please email us if you want to understand if it is worthwhile attending again.

-Includes: Catering and transport
+Includes: Catering

 Number of delegates: 30 delegates (small groups of 6 per table for enhanced learning)